gcanti/fp-ts/docs/introduction/core-concepts.md

 It can be useful to define your own data types, in which case you could use a tool like [fp-ts-codegen](https://gcanti.github.io/fp-ts-codegen/) as a starting point.

+**Note**.
+Data types are not stack safe and there is no trampolining implementation.

 ## Type Classes

 Type classes provide the theoretical underpinnings of `fp-ts`: they describe what you can do with your data.
 To guarantee that they can be safely composed, they are built on laws rooted in [category theory](https://en.wikipedia.org/wiki/Category_theory).